thomasin/happyreact/project-plan/things-to-do.md

 * View entry page and little graph for that
 * Filter/sort/search page
 * Server side validation and sanitisation
-* Error pages and error handling
+* Error pages and error handling - logout
 * Handle success on entry added

 Bugs: